karthicraghupathi/gcp-firewall-dynamic-ip/readme.md

-# GCP Firwall Update for Dynamic IPs
+# GCP Firewall Update for Dynamic IPs

 A simple script to update firewall rules on GCP for dynamic IPs.